AvePoint/cloud-api/docs/docs/services-and-features/m365/subscription.md

 ## Response Sample

-If successful, this method returns a 200 OK response code and a collection of jobs in the response body.
+If successful, this method returns a 200 OK response code and the subscription consumption information in the response body.
 For details on the HTTP status code, refer to [HttpStatusCode](https://learn.avepoint.com/docs/Use-AvePoint-Graph-Modern-API.html#http-status-code).

 ```json